6vvvvvv/Sportihome_React_NextJs_Mongo/README.md

 ## 7:MongoDB

-Here the application will automatically create two collections FAVS SPOTS in mongoDB if they are not exist, or application will retrieve datas from mongoDB and synchronize to the frontend in avoid to second time creation.
+Here the application will automatically creates two collections FAVS / SPOTS in mongoDB if they are not exist, or application will retrieve datas from mongoDB and synchronize to the frontend in avoid to second time creation.